pdoehle/swc-notes/spreadsheets.md

 - You can prevent invalid data from being entered by using Data Validation
   - e.g. If research is being conducted at sites A, B, and C, then V would be an invalid value for a `site` column

+1. Open `surveys.csv`
-1. Select the cells or column you want to validate
+2. Select the cells or column you want to validate
-2. On the `Data` tab, select `Data Validation`
+3. On the `Data` tab, select `Data Validation`

 ![Data validation](https://datacarpentry.org/spreadsheet-ecology-lesson/fig/data_validation.png)